lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

 The HintsRegistry maintains the hint cards and handles async behaviour with respect to their position.
 It makes an educated guess to update highlights or selected regions based on user input.
 For this approach to work, we receive an HintsRegistryId `hrId` which indicates the state of our document at the time in which the execute hook was scheduled.

-The hintsRegistry expects the location in which we want to position the card.
+The HintsRegistry expects the location in which we want to position the card.
 The absolute position is calculated by checking the start position of our rdfaBlock and adding the relative position of the match to it.
 The helper function `normalizeLocation` is provided for this calculation.

 We want the highlight to reach for the full length of our match (thus including dbp).
 The target location is thus calculated as:

     const location = normalizeLocation( [ start, start + fullMatch.length ], rdfaBlock.region );

 ##### Adding the hint Card
-Lastly, we need to add our highlight to the hintsRegistry.
+Lastly, we need to add our highlight to the HintsRegistry.
 A hint card informs the HintsRegistry where cards should be shown.

 In between our calculations and the hint card being added, user input might be happening.
 The HintsRegistry will help us out here based on the hrId.